 For time management, keep a running list in your kitchen of items you need to replace.
 Organize by category to match the store layout — for example, produce department, dairy case, meat counter, deli, bakery, frozen and grocery shelves.

 - Avoid extra shopping trips.
 If possible, shop just once or twice a week.
-You'll spend less on impulse items – and save time and gasoline expense, too.
+You'll spend less on impulse items and save time and gasoline, too.

 - Check supermarket specials printed in newspaper inserts.
-Then plan on menus around them.
+Then, plan your menus around them.
 If the store runs out of an item on special, ask for a rain check.
 Be aware that "limit" signs ("limit three per customer") and messages such as "two for $5.00" (not "$2.50 each") are marketing ploys to get consumers to buy more.
 Research shows they work!

 - Clip or download coupons for items you really need.
 Be aware that items with coupons aren't always the best buy.
 Another brand or a similar food might be cheaper, even without a coupon.

 - Try not to shop when you're hungry.
-You'll less likely succumb to impulse items, including more expensive and less nutritious snack and dessert foods.
+You will be less likely to succumb to impulse items, including more expensive and less nutritious snack and dessert foods.

 - Take advantage of seasonal produce.
-In season, the price for fresh fruit and vegetables may be lower, and the produce, more flavorful with more varietals.
-Depending on where you live you might even go directly to the farm where they grow or to a local farmers' market.
+In season, the price for fresh fruit and vegetables may be lower, and the produce is more flavorful with more varietals.
+Depending on where you live you might even go directly to the farm where they grow or to a local farmers market.